Justice Department to begin giving Congress files from Jeffrey Epstein investigation, lawmaker says

 A Justice Department spokesperson declined to comment Monday.

-The panel separately issued subpoenas to eight former law enforcement leaders as well as former Democratic President Bill Clinton and former Secretary of State Hillary Clinton.
+The House Oversight panel separately issued subpoenas to eight former law enforcement leaders as well as former Democratic President Bill Clinton and former Secretary of State Hillary Clinton.

-Bill Clinton was among a number of luminaries acquainted with Epstein, a wealthy financier, before the criminal investigation against him in Florida became public two decades ago.
+Bill Clinton was among a number of luminaries acquainted with Epstein before the criminal investigation against him in Florida became public two decades ago.
 Clinton has never been accused of wrongdoing by any of the women who say Epstein abused them.

 Associated Press writer Alanna Durkin Richer in Washington contributed to this report.